DominiqueD65/Tech-Writting-Portfolio/README.md

 ## Samples

-- **Sample #1: How to Submit an Expense Report (SAP Concur)**
+- **Sample #1: Setting Up an Automated Raspberry Pi Weather Station**
   *(coming soon)*

-- **Sample #2: VPN Troubleshooting Guide**
+- **Sample #2: How to Simulate a Digital Logic Circuit Using Logisim**
   *(coming soon)*

-- **Sample #3: Notion vs Obsidian – Comparison Doc**
+- **Sample #3: How to Use OpenWeatherMap API for Real-Time Dashboards**
   *(coming soon)*

+  - **Sample #4: Firmware vs. Software: A Beginner’s Guide for Engineers**
+  *(coming soon)*

 ## About Me

-Aspiring technical writer with a background in IT workflows and process documentation.
-I write for clarity and practical impact.
+I’m building a career in technical writing, drawing on a background in process documentation, user support, programming, and IT systems such as SAP Concur.
+I specialize in translating complex technical concepts into clear, user-friendly documentation.